 Every day when we pray to God, we should make sure that God is the Creator and we are under His sovereignty.
 Whatever happens in our life, regardless of whether it is a big thing or a small thing, it is from God’s orchestration and arrangement.
 Thus we should pray on everything we encounter, “God, I don’t know the truth and what I should do to be after Your heart on this matter.
 May You enlighten me.
 Amen!”
 If we pray like this, we will please God.
 We stand in the place as a creation of God and pray to Him, bow down before Him, worship Him, and then thank and praise Him.
 This is the relationship between a created being and God.
 When God has a place in our hearts, and we stand in the place of a created being to submit to His work and act according to His words, we will have a normal relationship with God.
 Then we can gain the work of the Holy Spirit and enjoy the presence of God.

 We all know that in the latter days of the Age of Law, Judaism lost God’s glory.
 With the name of “Jesus,” God began a new stage of redemptive work and initiated the Age of Grace.
 For those who didn’t accept the name of the Lord Jesus, when things happened to them, no matter how they prayed to Jehovah God, they couldn’t obtain the work of the Holy Spirit, and God would not listen to their prayer.

-Today, no matter how we pray in the name of the Lord Jesus, we can’t feel the Holy Spirit’s work.
+Today, no matter how we pray in the name of the Lord Jesus, we can’t feel the Holy Spirit’s work, and we perceive the withering and darkness of the spirit and can’t feel the presence of the Holy Spirit.
+What’s more, we cling to eating, drinking, pleasures, and status and power.
+Co-workers struggle and fight against each other, committing sins continuously without receiving the discipline of the Holy Spirit.
+When we are overcome by transgressions, we do not feel indebted to God, just like unbelievers.
 It is obvious that the work of the Holy Spirit has shifted again.
-It is said in the Bible that “And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
-He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (Jhn 12:47–48).
-“For the time is come that judgment must begin at the house of God” (1 Pe 4:17).
-The Lord will come to judge the world in the last days, which is inevitable.
-He perfects up to the point of which He has spoken.
-I have been always praying to the Lord to bestow the ointment to anoint us.
-May the Lord guide us to find the wellspring of living water so that we can be watered and fed.
+It is said in the Bible, “I have yet many things to say to you, but you cannot bear them now.
+However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (John 16:12–13).
+“And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
+He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (John 12:47–48).
+“For the time is come that judgment must begin at the house of God” (1 Peter 4:17).
+From these verses, we can know that one who lives in sin can’t enter God’s kingdom.
+The Lord will come to express the truth and judge the world in the last days, which is inevitable.
+He fulfills what He has spoken.
+Only by hearing the words of the Holy Spirit in the last days can we obtain the work of the Holy Spirit, and only by accepting the Lord’s judgment can we be cleansed of our sins.
+So, we must pray to the Lord to guide us to find the wellspring of living water so that we can be watered and fed.
 Wherever the Lord goes, we will follow Him to the end.
-I’d like to pray together with brothers and sisters who have the same wish with me for leading us to follow His footsteps, because the Lord once made a promise to us: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Mat 7:7).
+I’d like to pray together with brothers and sisters who have the same wish as me for the Lord to lead us and help us follow His footsteps, because the Lord once made a promise to us, “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).

 » Extended Reading: